Cisco-Talos/clamav-documentation/src/manual/Signatures/LogicalSignatures.md

 - `Trigger` is a required field that is a valid `LogicalExpression` and may refer to any subsignatures that precede this subsignature.
 Triggers cannot be self-referential and cannot refer to subsequent subsignatures.

-- `PCRE` is the expression representing the regex to execute. `PCRE` must be delimited by ’/’ and usage of ’/’ within the expression need to be escaped.
-For backward compatibility, ’;’ within the expression must be expressed as ’`\x3B`’. `PCRE` cannot be empty and (?UTF\*) control sequence is not allowed.
-If debug is specified, named capture groups are displayed in a post-execution report.
+- `PCRE` is the expression representing the regex to execute.
+ClamAV identifies the regex string by searching from the beginning of the subsignature for the start-`/` and searching from the end for the end-`/`.
+You may `\`-escape any use of `/` within the regex string, but it is not required.
+For backward compatibility, `;` within the expression must be expressed as `\x3B`.
+The regex string cannot be empty and `(?UTF\*)` control sequences are not allowed.
+If debug messages are enabled (i.e. `clamscan --debug`), then named capture groups are displayed in a post-execution report.

 - `Flags` are a series of characters which affect the compilation and execution of `PCRE` within the PCRE compiler and the ClamAV engine.
 This field is optional.